-On March 25, 2011, the Company acquired approximately 13.2 million shares of Herley Industries, Inc. ("Herley") common stock representing approximately 94% of the total outstanding shares of Herley common stock in a tender offer to purchase all of the outstanding shares of Herley common stock.
+On March 25, 2011, the Company acquired approximately 13.2 million shares of Herley Industries, Inc. ("Herley")common stock, representing approximately 94% of the total outstanding shares of Herley common stock, in a tender offer to purchase all of the outstanding shares of Herley common stock.
 The fair value of the non-controlling interest related to Herley as of March 25, 2011 was \$16.9 million, which represents the market trading price of \$19.00 per share multiplied by the approximately 0.9 million shares that were not tendered as of March 25, 2011.
-On March 30, 2011, following purchases of the remaining non-controlling interest in a subsequent offering period, Herley became a wholly owned subsidiary of the Company.
+On March 30, 2011, following the purchase of the non-controlling interest in a subsequent offering period, Herley became a wholly owned subsidiary of the Company.
 The shares of Herley common stock were purchased at a price of \$19.00 per share.
-Accordingly, the Company paid approximately \$245.5 million in cash consideration as of March 27, 2011 and as of April 15, 2011 had paid total aggregate cash consideration of \$270.7 million in respect of the shares of Herley common stock and certain in-the-money options, which were exercised upon the change in control of Herley.
-In addition, upon completion of the acquisition, all unexercised options to purchase Herley common stock were assumed by the Company and converted into options to purchase the Company's common stock, entitling the holders thereof to receive 1.3495 shares of the Company's common stock for each share of Herley common stock underlying the options (the "Herley Options").
-The Company assumed each Herley Option in accordance with the terms (as in effect as of the date of the Herley merger agreement) of the applicable Herley equity plan and the option agreement pursuant to which such Herley Options was granted.
-The Herley Options are exercisable for an aggregate of approximately 0.8 million shares of the Company's common stock.
-All Herley Options were fully vested upon the change in control and the fair value of the Herley Options assumed was \$1.9 million.
+Accordingly, the Company paid approximately \$245.5 million in cash consideration as of March 27, 2011, and as of April 15, 2011 the Company had paid aggregate cash consideration of \$270.7 million for the shares of Herley common stock and certain in-the-money options, which were exercised upon the change in control.
+In addition, upon completion of the subsequent short-form merger, all unexercised options to purchase Herley common stock were assumed by the Company and converted into options to purchase Kratos common stock, entitling the holders thereof to receive 1.3495 shares of Kratos common stock for each share of Herley common stock underlying the options ("Herley Options").
+The Company assumed each Herley Option in accordance with the terms (as in effect as of the date of the Herley Merger Agreement) of the applicable Herley equity plan and the option agreement pursuant to which such Herley Options were fully vested upon the change in control and the fair value of the Herley Options assumed was \$1.9 million.
 The total aggregate consideration for the purchase of Herley was \$272.5 million.
-In addition, the Company assumed change in control obligations of \$4.0 million related to the transaction and transaction expenses of \$11.1 million.
-The final payment related to the change in control obligations of \$0.6 million was paid in March 2012.
+In addition, the Company assumed change in control obligations of \$4.0 million related to the transaction and incurred combined transac

-To fund the acquisition of Herley, on February 11, 2011, the Company sold approximately 4.9 million shares of its common stock at a purchase price of \$13.25 per share in an underwritten public offering.
-The Company received gross proceeds of approximately \$64.8 million and net proceeds of approximately \$61.1 million after deducting underwriting fees and other offering expenses.
-The Company used the net proceeds from this offering to fund a portion of the purchase price for the acquisition of Herley and for general corporate purposes.
-To fund the remaining purchase price, the Company issued \$285.0 million in aggregate principal amount of Notes at a premium of 107% through its wholly owned subsidiary, Acquisition Co.
+To fund the acquisition of Herley, on February 11, 2011, Kratos sold approximately 4.9 million shares of its common stock at a purchase price of \$13.25 per share in an underwritten public offering.
+Kratos received gross proceeds of approximately \$64.8 million and net proceeds of approximately \$61.1 million after deducting underwriting fees and other offering expenses.
+Kratos used the net proceeds from this offering to fund a portion of the purchase price for the acquisition of Herley.
+To fund the remaining purchase price, Kratos issued \$285.0 million in aggregate principal amount of Notes at a premium of 107% through its wholly owned subsidiary, Acquisition Co.
 Lanza Parent ("Lanza"), on March 25, 2011, in an unregistered offering pursuant to Rule 144A and Regulation S under the Securities Act of 1933, as amended.
-On April 4, 2011, after the acquisition of Herley was complete, Lanza was merged with and into the Company and all assets and liabilities of Lanza became assets and liabilities of the Company.
+On April 4, 2011, after the acquisition of Herley was complete, Lanza was merged with and into Kratos and all assets and liabilities of Lanza became assets and liabilities of Kratos.
 See Note 9 for a complete description of the Company's debt.